Nursing Education

 * Salary and job outlook information from the Bureau of Labor Statistics and PayScale.

-A clinical educator is a licensed healthcare professional who teaches others in a specific field, such as nursing.
+Clinical educators are licensed healthcare professionals who teach others in a specific field, such as nursing.
 They work with other instructors within the field to develop curricula to provide continuing education for other clinical or nursing staff.
-Clinical educators earn an average salary of $74,394 per year.
+Clinical educators earn an average salary of $82,238 per year.